tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * With `df.index.to_period("w").unique()`, the DataFrame index is split into weekly periods.

-* The training window is defined as 12 weeks.
-(3 months)
+* The training window is defined as 12 weeks (3 months).

 * The `timeframe` defines the last week of the time series in which the training window will begin.